noloman/user-management-api/api-test-commands.md

 ## Notes:

 1. **Port**: Adjust the port from 8081 to 8080 if needed
+2. **JWT Tokens**:
+    - **Access Token**: Expires in 15 minutes, used for API authorization
+    - **Refresh Token**: Expires in 7 days, used to get new access tokens
-2. **JWT Tokens**: Copy the token from login responses and use in subsequent requests
+    - Copy tokens from login responses and use in subsequent requests
+3. **Token Flow**: When access token expires, use refresh token to get a new one
-3. **Role Assignment**: First user gets ADMIN role, subsequent users get USER role
+4. **Role Assignment**: First user gets ADMIN role, subsequent users get USER role
-4. **Error Handling**: The API returns descriptive error messages for debugging
+5. **Error Handling**: The API returns descriptive error messages for debugging
-5. **Logging**: Check application logs for detailed information about each request
+6. **Logging**: Check application logs for detailed information about each request
+7. **Security**: One refresh token per user (logging in invalidates previous refresh token)

 Save this file and use it as a reference for testing your User Management API!